SynthForensics: Benchmarking and Evaluating People-Centric Synthetic Video Deepfakes: The SynthForensics Benchmark

 \subsection{Source Data and Generative Models}

-SynthForensics employs a paired-source protocol using 1,363 pristine videos from FF++~\cite{rossler2019faceforensics++} (1,000 videos) and DFD~\cite{dufour2019google} (363 videos).
-Each pristine video serves as anchor for generating a corresponding synthetic counterpart via T2V models.
-This one-to-one mapping aims to control for high-level semantic variables: by pairing videos with matched scene descriptions, subjects, and actions, we minimize content-based confounds.
-This design encourages detectors to prioritize learning low-level generative artifacts over semantic correlations, following established protocols in deepfake detection benchmarks.
+SynthForensics employs a paired-source protocol using 1,363 pristine videos from FF++ (1,000) and DFD (363).
+Each pristine video is captioned and the resulting caption is used as the positive prompt to anchor synthetic counterparts in both T2V and I2V modes, controlling high-level semantic variables (scene, subjects, actions) to isolate low-level generative artifacts from semantic confounds.